Dalfons0/express-sample/README.md

 $ npm install --save-dev @types/express
 ```
 And if you go to the index.ts again and it’s still failing, please, keep calm and refresh the editor.
-In general the node modules are developed by and for javascript, so it’s usual that this last thing you have to repeat that operation in other modules and https://microsoft.github.io/TypeSearch/[look for] typings.
+In general the node modules are developed by and for javascript, so it’s usual that this last thing you have to repeat that operation in other modules and [look for](https://microsoft.github.io/TypeSearch/) typings.

 ## Express Hello world
 Once installed the framework and set it up, we’re going to add the first route to our server, using the method get, so we will add the following lines to our code: